-- High school diploma or equivalent. - Minimum of two years experience installing, maintaining, repairing, calibrating, and replacing electrical equipment and machinery. - Completion of a recognized apprenticeship in the electrical trade.
-College or technical school coursework in electrical theory and practice is desirable. - Experience working on electrical or instrumentation controls in the Water or Wastewater Utility industry is highly desirable.
+- High school diploma or equivalent. - Minimum of two years' experience installing, maintaining, repairing, calibrating, and replacing electrical equipment and machinery. - Completion of a recognized apprenticeship in the electrical trade.
+College or technical school coursework in electrical theory and practice is desirable. - Experience working on electrical or instrumentation controls in the Water or Wastewater Utility industry is highly desirable. - Experience working with and programming Programmable Logic Controllers (PLC) highly desirable.